 And finally, the thing that drives me batty every time I take this highway is the signage.
 It doesn’t give a direction, like Periph’ North, South, East or West.
 Most of the signs around the highway say: Périphérique Interior or Exterior.

 Since the highway is circular, there is an “inside” lane and an “outside” lane.
-But that doesn’t actually help the driver decide if he is going East or West!
+But that doesn’t actually help the driver decide if he is going East, West, North or South!

 Is he just supposed to go in a circle until he finds his destination?
 There’s always this slight moment of panic while driving when you try to decide: is it Interior or Exterior the quickest to my destination!?
 Am I going North or South?